johnweldon/import/README.md

 Plans include:

- - API for managing repos that this service handles
+ - ~API for managing repos that this service handles~
- - UI for listing and exploring repos, and managing through the API
+ - ~UI for listing and exploring repos, and managing through the API~
+ - Better Authentication and Authorization of Admin API (currently just uses IP whitelisting)
+ - Finish **U**pdate portion of **CRUD** API (**CR D** is done)
+ - Consider dropping BoltDB, in favour of simple JSON file (just to remove external dependencies)

 ## Installation